saeedt/CFS_Sampling/README.md

 Data and Scripts for the proposed sample design for CFS are stored in this repository.
 Following are the list of folders and their content.

-## Documents
-Includes the older sample design documents and the final report.

 ## Raw_Data
 Main data sources used for generating the sample data are stored in this folder.
 * `FAF441_2016.csv` is 2016 FAF acquired from <https://www.bts.gov/faf>